CAVERJECT IMPULSE- alprostadil injection, powder, lyophilized, for solution

 What are the causes of and treatments for ED?

 There are several causes of ED.
 These include medications that you may be taking for other conditions, poor blood circulation in the penis, nerve damage, emotional problems, too much smoking or alcohol use, use of street drugs, and hormonal problems.
 Often, ED is due to more than one cause.

 Treatments for ED include switching medications if you are taking a medication that causes erectile dysfunction, prescription medications, medical devices that produce an erection, surgical procedures to correct blood flow in the penis, penile implants, and psychological counseling.

 You should not stop taking any prescription medications, unless told to do so by your doctor.

-The use of other medical treatments for impotence in combination with CAVERJECT is not recommended.
+The use of other medical treatments for ED in combination with CAVERJECT is not recommended.
 Discuss any concerns you may have about combination treatment with your doctor.

 Before you use CAVERJECT, your doctor must train you in how to prepare and give the injection properly.

 Before using CAVERJECT, talk to your doctor about what to expect when using it, possible side effects, and what to do if side effects occur.
 Your dose has been selected for your individual needs.
 Do not change your dose without consulting your doctor.
 If you are not sure of the volume or dose to be used, talk to your doctor or pharmacist.

 Follow these instructions exactly to properly prepare the syringe for use, and to correctly inject a sterile (germ-free) dose of CAVERJECT.